-Executive Directors Louis A. Farrugia - Chairman
+EXECUTIVE DIRECTORS Louis A. Farrugia - Chairman

-Non-Executive Directors Vincent Curmi - Vice Chairman Charles Borg (appointed on 22 February 2018) Roderick Chalmers Michael Farrugia Dr Max Ganado (resigned on 22 February 2018) Alberto Miceli Farrugia Marquis Marcus John Scicluna Marshall Prof Avv.
+NON-EXECUTIVE DIRECTORS

+Vincent Curmi - Vice Chairman

+Charles Borg

+Roderick Chalmers

+Michael Farrugia

+Alberto Miceli Farrugia

+Marquis Marcus John Scicluna Marshall

+Prof Avv.
 Alberto Stagno d'Alcontres

 The Chief Executive Officer attends all board meetings, albeit without a vote, in order to ensure his full understanding and appreciation of the Board's policy and strategy, and so that he can provide direct input to the Board's deliberations.
 The Board considers that the size of the Board, whilst not being large as to be unwieldy, is appropriate, taking into account the size of the Company and its operations.
 The combined and varied knowledge, experience and skills of the Board members provide a balance of competences that are required and add value to the functioning of the Board and its direction to the Company.